xratberkeley/decal-site/labs/Oculus/lab1.md

 Ok!
 That solves inputs for controllers!

 There’s one final thing we need to do before we can put on the headset.
 Go to **Edit > Project Settings > XR Plug-in Management** and check “**Oculus**” if it’s not already enabled.
-Then put on the headset and press play!

 ![image](../../assets/images/oculus/lab1/xrpluginmanagement.jpg)

+# Building

+The project is now ready to be built onto the headset.
+Go to **File > Build Settings** and on the bottom left of this window, go to **Player Settings**.
+Scroll down to **Minimum API Level**, and select 23.
+Be sure to 'Add Open Scenes'.
+You should see 'Scenes/lab' with a checkbox.
+Since this is the first scene, the project will automatically load this file.

+There are two options:

+**Build**: Build an apk file of this unity project that you can upload to a device. **Build and Run** to upload to the device automatically.

+**Patch / Patch and Run**: Shorter process of building an apk from previous resources.

+We will use **Patch and Run** because we will be making small iterations.
+First, select the Oculus Quest 2 as the run device (you will need to approve inside the headset to select the device).
+Then check the **Development Build** box.
+Then try to patch and run!
+This will take a while on the first time you run it, so feel free to take a break!
+If it takes more than 5 minutes, let us know.

 ![image](../../assets/images/oculus/lab1/VRDecal-11.png)

 *Note: If it looks like this image in the headset with red lasers, you’re all good!
 If you seem to be stuck in the ground, select your XR Origin within your hierarchy and, in the Inspector view, change Tracking Origin Mode from Not Specified to Floor Level.
 Now try it again.*

 As you move your controllers around, you can see that there are red lasers coming from them.
-Let us disable these by disabling the "XR Ray Interactor" on both controllers.
+Let us disable these by disabling the "Line Renderer" on both controllers.
 (As a reminder, you can find these controllers under **XR Origin > Camera Offset > Left/RightHandController**).

 # Adding Hands and the Stand